pvelayudhan/ccm_benchmate/INSTALLATION.md

 ## Installing Conda

 This one is fairly straightforward, you can follow the instructions [here]() after running the installation script you should be able to activate/deactivate conda environments.
-If you are installing this under HPC, I suggest that you move the locaiton of your conda cache to a different location.
+If you are installing this under HPC, I suggest that you move the location of your conda cache to a different location.
 You can do that by following the instructions [here](), the other option is that you can create a [symbolic link]() to your `.cache`, `.singularity` and `.conda` folders in your `~` where the actual folders are in a partition with more storage.